dmauser/Lab/PLS-for-onprem-workloads-haproxy/README.md

     ![Environment](./media/deploy-restrictssh.png)

-### Deploy over Azure Portal (Arm Template)

-The recommendation is to deploy them on separate Azure Subscriptions and Tenants but all environments can be deployed in single subscription.

 ## LAB Steps

+**Goal:** Allow customers A and B access Provider's On-premises web workload.

 Use the steps below using Azure Portal.
 You need to go back and forth between Provider and Customers A and B.

-1. On Provider side obtain Private Link Service (PLS) alias.
+1. On the Provider side obtain the Private Link Service (PLS) alias.

     ![Environment](./media/pls-haproxy-alias.png)